Teaching

 U - upper BLA G - graduate: MLA, MSLA

-O - other majors P - professionals
+O - other majors P - professional

 * created or co-created course